Meetings, events, cancellations

-The Camden Board of Education will meet via Zoom in the media center at Camden County High School Thursday at 7:30 p.m.
-A closed session will begin at 6:30 p.m.

-The Currituck Board of Education will meet remotely for a closed session with its attorney today at 2 p.m.
-The board will meet in open session at 4 p.m.
-Access links are available at www.currituck.k12.nc.us.

-The city of Elizabeth City Public Utilities Department will be closed Friday in observance of Good Friday.
-Friday’s trash and recycling will be picked up on Monday.
+Because Elizabeth City was closed Friday for Good Friday, Friday’s trash and recycling will be picked up on Monday.

-The American Red Cross will hold a blood drive at Edenton Baptist Church Tuesday from 1 p.m. to 7 p.m.
+The American Red Cross’s blood drive at Edenton Baptist Church scheduled for Tuesday has been canceled.

-The Board of Health for Albemarle Regional Health Services will meet remotely via Zoom Tuesday, April 28, at 7 p.m.
-For information, call 338-4405.

-The Pasquotank landfill convenience site is now open Monday through Friday from 7 a.m. to 4:30 p.m., Saturdays from 7 a.m. to noon, and closed on Sundays.
-All other convenience sites will retain their current hours.
+The Outer Banks Chamber of Commerce will be holding a meeting by Zoom with Currituck Board of Commissioners Chairman Bob White Wednesday at 1 p.m.

 Green Saves Green has announced that the 2020 Albemarle Area Spring Litter Sweep, scheduled for April 18 through May 3 in Pasquotank, Perquimans, Camden, Chowan and Gates counties, has been canceled.